 The ACRU’s board features people known for advancing anti-Muslim rhetoric.

 ACRU’s Executive Director, Col. Allen West, advanced an unfounded claim on ACRU’s commentary page that narco-terrorists south of the US border are facilitating the illegal migration of ‘Islamic Jihadists’ into the United States.
 A top counterterrorism official from the Department of Homeland Security rejected allegations of ‘attempted infiltrations along the southern U.S. border,’ stating that “there is no evidence to back [the allegations] up.”

-Several influential board members of the ACRU, such as J. Christian Adams and J. Kenneth Blackwell, have also exhibited Islamophobic behavior.
-Blackwell labeled Islamic tradition as “a totalitarian way of life” and claimed that the First Amendment does not apply to worshippers of the religion.
+Board member J. Kenneth Blackwell labeled the Islamic tradition as “a totalitarian way of life” and suggested that the First Amendment does not apply to Muslims.

 Following his time at the Department of Justice, policy board member J. Christian Adams asserted that “the Obama Justice Department is not just tolerating, but actively aiding the assertion of Islamic law in the U.S. and the primacy of Sharia over U.S. law.”
 He appeared at the Conservative Political Action Conference alongside prolific anti-Muslim activist Pamela Geller in 2012 for a panel titled “Islamic Law in America, How the Obama Justice Department Is Selling Us Out.”